yuanhongqu/2020-AstrophysicsI/README.md

 ## Questions or Issues
 You can post any questions or issues you may have in a [Discussion](https://unlv.instructure.com/courses/76074/discussion_topics) on WebCampus (Canvas), where I or other students can respond with advice or troubleshooting tips.

-If you find any technical issues with—or have suggestions (e.g., additional resources) for—this guide, feel free to open a new "issue" by clicking the __Issues__ tab near the top header of this repo (see [Mastering Issues](https://guides.github.com/features/issues/) for more information).
+If you find any technical issues with, or have suggestions (e.g., additional resources) for, this guide, feel free to open a new "issue" by clicking the __Issues__ tab near the top header of this repo (see [Mastering Issues](https://guides.github.com/features/issues/) for more information).